 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Make sure you hire a licensed solar installer.
+Confirm that your solar installer is properly licensed.
 This ensures that the work is done properly using current installation best practices.
 Idaho's Division of Building Safety recently began issuing solar PV contracting licenses.
-If it's a solar thermal system you're after, your installer must be a licensed plumbing contractor.
+If you're installing a solar thermal system, your installer must be a licensed plumbing contractor.

-Check consumer review platforms like Google Reviews, the Better Business Bureau (BBB), and TrustPilot to see customer feedback about local solar companies.
-Detailed reviews can help you evaluate a company's reliability and customer service.
-Use caution with installers that have hardly any reviews or mostly negative ones.
+Check Google Reviews, the Better Business Bureau (BBB), TrustPilot, and other review sites to see what past customers are saying about local solar installers.
+Detailed reviews on these platforms can help you evaluate a provider's trustworthiness and customer service.
+Be wary of companies with few or mainly poor reviews.

 Quality solar installations should have comprehensive workmanship and performance warranties.
 The workmanship guarantee covers any installation issues such as poor alignment, cracks in the panels, or poor wiring.
 The performance guarantee promises a specific energy output level.
 Strong guarantees indicate that a solar installer has faith in its installations.